Proof of Humanity

 Every creative act now comes with a second job: authenticating the creative act.

-Writers are starting to post AI detector scores like purity seals: 100% Human Written.
+Writers are starting to post AI detector scores like purity seals: “100% Human Written.”
+Or they’re declaring their process as pure: “not written with AI.”
 It’s anticipatory defense or subtle flex or both.
+Others are admitting AI use upfront, with all kinds of qualifications about when and how and what to think of it.
 We've flipped from default trust to default mistrust and from default confidence to fear.
-I find it quietly sad.

 The ugly truth is that the moment you run your work through a detector you’ve given up something.
-You’re not asking if it’s good anymore but if it passes.
+You’re not asking if it’s good but if it passes.
 And you’re implicitly saying that if it doesn’t, you’ll change it until it does.

 II